 The supply chains around the world that play a role in producing all the components that come together in China for assembly are complicated and fascinating.

 For example, though the battery is largely made by Samsung, the camera by Sony, the glass screen by Corning and the flash memory by Toshiba, only a few people actually know where all the materials that go into these components are sourced.
 It is a highly tuned and sensitive supply chain that has been scrambled by the Wuhan virus.

-As of today, more than 60 million people are under strict quarantine in China.
-All domestic commercial flights are now suspended.
-Not surprisingly, business in China will not return to normal for at least a couple of months.
+As of today, more than half a billion people are in partial or total lockdown in China.
+All domestic commercial flights are suspended.
+Business in China will not return to normal for at least a couple of months.

 This disruption in production of assembly lines and rare earths may hit Apple’s profit margins down the road but the situation should boost rare earth prices and rare earth stocks.

 Here are some ways you might profit from this unfortunate situation.

 An easy way is through the strategic metals exchange-traded fund, VanEck Vectors Rare Earth/Strategic Metals ETF (REMX).
 This is a basket of companies involved in strategic metals and rare earths with a fair amount of exposure to Chinese companies.

 Another way is through an Australian company that has about a 14% global market share of rare earths; it’s called Lynas Corporation Limited (LYSCF).
 Lynas has a processing facility in Malaysia and recently signed a preliminary agreement to do the same in Texas.

 For more aggressive investors, there are also some smaller speculative companies that I own that have a higher risk/reward profile.

 One is Medallion Resources Ltd. (MLLOF), a Canadian company that is part of what could be the first North American supply chain for rare earths.
 Medallion would source and process monazite from Florida and Georgia into rare earth concentrate.